Get Help Today(855) 593-1695

-Sudden Infant Death Syndrome (SIDS) is the inexplicable death of a healthy baby that is less than a year old.
+Sudden Infant Death Syndrome (SIDS) is the inexplicable death of a healthy baby who is less than a year old.
 The infant typically passes in their sleep.
 The cause of SIDS is unknown.
 Researchers believe it may be associated with defects in the hindbrain.
 The hindbrain coordinates functions like respiratory rhythm, sleep, and wakefulness.

-Preventing and Reducing Alcohol Exposed Pregnancies
+Preventing And Reducing Alcohol-Exposed Pregnancies

-Preventing alcohol exposed pregnancies is a priority.
+Preventing alcohol-exposed pregnancies is a priority.
 By avoiding the consumption of alcohol, FASD and sometimes SIDS are preventable.
 There are various programs ready to help expectant mothers and their families.
 Two of the most popular programs are CHOICES and SBI.

-Screening and Brief Intervention (SBI)
+Screening And Brief Intervention (SBI)

-Screening and Brief Intervention (SBI) is a preventative service.
+Screening And Brief Intervention (SBI) is a preventative service.
 This survey identifies a patient’s drinking patterns.
 It begins as a short conversation that takes only a few minutes.
 Medical professionals incorporate the exam into a mother’s regular checkup or annual physical.